suki-workshop/suki-workshop.github.io/shared_task.md

 permalink: /shared_task
 ---

-# Call for Shared Task
+# Shared Tasks

 **We will have cash awards for shared task winners!**

 We plan to host two shared tasks: UnifiedSKG and FinQA.
-We accept system descriptions of our shared tasks as workshop submissions.
-Please check the [Call for Paper](https://suki-workshop.github.io/cfp) for paper submission details.
+We will accept system descriptions of our shared tasks as workshop submissions.
+Please check the [Call for Papers](https://suki-workshop.github.io/cfp) for paper submission details.

 Both shared tasks have the same timelines: